Canals, Space Cakes, & People Watching in Amsterdam

 Walking.

-Sitting beside canals.
+Reading beside canals.

-And I’m glad it did.
+I'm glad it does.

-Not just weed or the Red Light District.
+Or the Red Light District.

 Late nights.

-Maybe because it felt strangely matter-of-fact.
+Mostly because it felt surprisingly ordinary.

 Touristy?